-For a local perspective on Ho Chi Minh City’s rich heritage and way of life, our PARKROYAL people will gladly assist you with tips and recommendations on things to do in Saigon that are located within the hotel vicinity.
+For a local perspective on Ho Chi Minh City’s rich heritage and way of life, our PARKROYAL people will gladly assist you with tips and recommendations on some of the top Ho Chi Minh tourist spots that are located within the hotel vicinity.

 Commonly referred to as Ho Chi Minh Airport, Tan Son Nhat Airport is Vietnam's largest, providing travellers with an international and a domestic terminal, two runways and more than 40 flight operators